Adventures of God

 Adventures of God is a comedy webtoon created and respectively written and illustrated by Italian Matteo "Teo" Ferrazzi and American Corey Jay.
-The comic explores the relationship between God and his sons Jesus and Lucy and the angel Gabe and demon Ebag after confirming the existence of the afterlife to humankind.
+The comic explores the relationship between God and characters such as his sons Jesus and Lucy, the angel Gabe, and demon Ebag, after confirming the existence of the afterlife to humankind.
 It began publishing weekly on WEBTOON in November 2016.
 As of August 2019 it had 100 million views, and as of April 2021 WEBTOON reported that it had 1.4 million subscribers.
 The comic has been nominated for a Ringo Award in the Humor Comic category, ranking second behind I Hate Fairyland.
 Adventures of God is published in print by Rocketship Entertainment and was Kickstarted in October 2019.

 Plot synopsis

 "In this slice of (eternal) life, you'll meet God, visit Heaven and learn that what goes on behind the pearly gates isn't exactly the way the good book describes it.
 For starters, it's a pretty unhealthy work environment – what with God's ginormous, fragile ego and heavy-drinking problem.
 The good news is that while heaven is a lot less holy than expected, it's much more hilarious too."